vsalova/lane_lines/Scripts/CULane_remake_reformat_instructions.md

 # Convert CULane to be used with LaneNet model

-* Step 0: Run this script:
+* Step 0: Make this script:

+    `jupyter nbconvert --to script CULane_Convert_LaneNet.ipynb`

+* Step 1: Run the script:

+    `python3 CULane_Convert_LaneNet.py`

+    Or

+    `python3 CULane_Convert_LaneNet.py --no-vis`

+* Step 2: Copy the resulting folder to your LaneNet/data folder

+* Note this creates a 90 10 train validation split of the around 100k annotated images in CULane